JakeBogie/builder-gcp/README.md

 ```

 ### Create the SSL Certificate
-(Perform this step in the 'ssl' directory)
+Perform this step in the 'ssl' directory.
 ```
 openssl genrsa -out private.key 2048